- President's Medal for Excellence (2018)

 - Bill Orwig Award (2001)

 BIOGRAPHYNo coach in Division-I women's tennis history has more wins than Indiana's Lin Loring.
-He enters his 34th season at the helm of the IU women's tennis program and has posted 761 wins heading into this year.
+2018 is his 34th season at the helm of the IU women's tennis program and he has posted 761 wins heading into this year.
 Loring has mentored the Hoosiers to 16 Big Ten crowns in 34 years.
 In addition, his team had a string of 104 consecutive victories against Big Ten opponents over an eight-year period from 1978-1985 and has had 12 undefeated conference seasons.
 On 75 occasions, a Hoosier has been named to an All-Big Ten team, including Leslie Hureau and Evgeniya Vertesheva in 2011.

 In 2006, Loring earned his 300th victory against Big Ten competition with a 5-2 win at Wisconsin.
 He is the winningest coach in conference history, with a 336-92 (.785) record against Big Ten competition.
-His teams have also had the same success on the national level, as IU has appeared in 27 NCAA Championsip tournaments.
+His teams have also had the same success on the national level, as IU has appeared in 27 NCAA Championship tournaments.
 During his tenure, Indiana has produced one national team champion, two national singles champions and one national doubles title.
 On 25 different occasions his athletes have earned All-America honors, including Hureau during the 2011 season.
 He became the first and only Division-I women's tennis coach to reach 700 career wins with a 6-1 win over Miami (OH) on Jan.
 20, 2008.
 During his 33 years at Indiana, he has compiled a mark of 719-270 (.727).
 He owns a career mark of 762-287, good for a winning percentage of .726.